kmdavis/myrrhina/_notes/Public/New to D&D.md

 If you're new to D&D, here are some resources to get your started.

-Already know everything about D&D, but you're new to West Marches?
-Try starting [[What is West Marches?|here]].
+Already know everything about D&D, but you're wondering [[What is West Marches?]]